 Typically when teaching vocabulary, I pick words from our in-class novels.
 Learning vocabulary in context is key, and seeing the words in the novels makes them even more relevant.
 When I notice that students are particularly low in their vocabulary use, I think it’s a good idea to supplement that with more practice.

-I chose vocabulary words to supplement my students’ learning from the lists “100 Words Every Fourth Grader Should Know” and”100 Words Every Middle Schooler Should Know” from the American Heritage Dictionary.
+I chose vocabulary words to supplement my students’ learning from the lists 100 Words Every Fourth Grader Should Know and 100 Words Every Middle Schooler Should Know from the American Heritage Dictionary.
 These are Tier 2 words that are likely to get “high mileage,” and be used across several content areas.

 Next, I have students read short paragraphs with 4-5 possibly unknown words.
 The paragraphs work better than single sentences, as there is more of an opportunity to get context from reading the sentence before and after the word in question.

-This is a great strategy as test-prep season is upon us.
 How are you supporting the vocabulary needs of your students?
 Let me know in the comments!